 The biggest concern for a student, or parent, about college financing should be keeping student debt under control.
 Full scholarships to play football would be ideal, but not everyone is able to get their education paid for.

 As the price of education continues to grow, student loans have never been more common.
-Yet student loans have never been more dangerous.
+Sadly, student loans have never been more dangerous.
 Nobody sets out to get into more student debt than they can afford, but it happens all the time.

 The question then becomes, how do you balance the dangers of student loans with the need to go to college?
 The best choice is often to pick an a route that doesn’t involve student loans.
 This might mean going to school at night while working, or choosing a community college to start.
 It may also mean picking a less expensive state school to reduce the debt burden.